Report an Absence

 The Attendance Office, administrators, and counselors will ensure that Newport High School complies with the Washington State truancy law, RCW 28A 225.
 The law requires parents to cause their student(s) to attend school regularly and to provide valid justification to the school when their student(s) is absent.
 Please refer to Board Policy 3122 and Procedure 3122P later in this document for details.

-Students may be subject to consequences such as detention, suspension, or loss of credit due to continued unexcused absences.
+Students will be subject to school disciplinary consequences such as detention and Saturday School due to continued unexcused absences.